yomajs/yoma/CONTRIBUTING.md

 - We use the Prisma style guide https://www.prisma.io/docs/more/style-guide
 - All MDX components documented there are usable here
 - The website is not versioned.
-The website content should always reflect the current nexus stable release.
-It should never reflect the Nexus canary release.
+The website content should always reflect the current yoma stable release.
+It should never reflect the Yoma canary release.
 Until we have a way on the website to select which version of the docs to read you must use the follow documentation content update protocol:

-  - A PR should not touch the website docs in anyway that would make it untrue for current Nexus stable users.
+  - A PR should not touch the website docs in anyway that would make it untrue for current Yoma stable users.
   - A PR that makes it so documentation needs or should be updated should be done a separate documentation PR.
   - There is exactly ONE documentation PR per sprint.
   - If your PR is the first of the sprint that requires documentation changes and thus there is no documentation PR yet open for that sprint then you should open that PR yourself.